Category Archives: Russian Royals

 In 1721, Karl Friedrich, Duke of Holstein-Gottorp came to Russia hoping that Peter the Great would help him regain the territory of Schleswig from Denmark.
 Peter declined to help him but Karl Friedrich returned to his duchy with the hope that he would marry one of Peter’s daughters.
 In May 1724, Peter the Great agreed to the marriage of Anna and Karl Friedrich, and a marriage contract was signed in November 1724.
 The marriage contract stipulated that Anna could retain her Russian Orthodox religion and that any daughters would be raised as Russian Orthodox while any sons were to be raised in the Lutheran religion of their father.
 Anna and her husband renounced any claim to the Russian crown for themselves and their descendants.
 However, Peter the Great inserted a secret clause that reserved the right to proclaim a son from their marriage as the heir to the Russian throne.
 Peter had earlier proclaimed a succession decree stating that the reigning emperor could appoint a successor during his lifetime and that anyone may be named as his heir.

 Peter the Great died two months after the marriage contract was signed without naming a successor.
-While Peter was dying, he asked for Anna Petrovna so he could tell her his last wishes.
+While Peter was dying, he asked for Anna Petrovna to tell her his last wishes.
 By the time Anna arrived, Peter could no longer speak.
 Some historians speculate that Peter the Great wanted to declare Anne Petrovna as his heir.
 A coup arranged by Peter’s best friend Prince Alexander Menshikov proclaimed Peter the Great’s second wife (and Anna’s mother) Catherine the ruler of Russia.
 During the two-year reign of Catherine I, Empress of All Russia, the real power was held by Menshikov and members of the Supreme Privy Council.

 Karl Friedrich, Duke of Holstein-Gottorp; Credit – Wikipedia

-• On May 21, 1725, Anna Petrovna and Karl Friedrich, Duke of Holstein-Gottorp were married in St. Petersburg.
+On May 21, 1725, Anna Petrovna and Karl Friedrich, Duke of Holstein-Gottorp were married in St. Petersburg.
 Both the wedding ceremony and the banquet afterward were extravagant affairs.
 Anna’s mother Catherine I, Empress of All Russia made her son-in-law Karl Friedrich a lieutenant colonel of the Preobrazhensky Regiment and gave him a place on the Supreme Privy Council and his own court, palace, and income.
 Anna and Karl Friedrich stayed in Russia for two years, until the death of Catherine I in 1727 changed their situation.
 Through the efforts of Prince Alexander Menshikov, Peter Alexeievich, the only son of Tsarevich Alexei Petrovich, Peter the Great’s deceased son from his first marriage, had been named by Catherine I as her heir.
 The 11-year-old boy reigned for three years as Peter II, Emperor of All Russia before he died from smallpox.

 Anna Petrovna; Credit – Wikipedia